If you are not familiar with the basic gameplay of Minecraft, start with a tutorial.

 Vivecraft supports several styles of VR Locomotion.
 The offhand trigger activates movement.
 You can quickly switch between Teleport and Free-move by holding the “Pick Block” button for 4 seconds.

 You can bind ‘Rotate Left’, ‘Rotate Right’ or ‘Free Rotate’ to a button to artificially rotate your view in the world.
-This allows for seated play with controllers.
+This allows for seated or 180° play with controllers.

 The ‘walkabout’ rotation is also available as a button binding.
 Pressing this button will ‘freeze’ the world in place allowing you to turn around and continue in your direction via roomscale walking.

-Vivecraft adds the ability to hit blocks and creatures by swinging your main hand.
+Vivecraft adds the ability to hit blocks and creatures by swinging your hand.
 Your reach and damage are determined by the tool you are holding.
-Swords are best for combat and have a very long reach vs creatures.
-You cannot hit passive mobs without a weapon in this manner (to allow feeding, etc by touch.)
+Swords are best for combat and have a very long reach vs. creatures.
+Swinging harder will hit harder, to a point.

 VR Settings Menu